vaishnavie2/sentiment-analysis-dl-/README.md

-# 🎬 ReviewSense: Deep Learning Based Sentiment Analysis using LSTM and GRU
+# 🎬 ReviewSense: Sentiment Analysis using LSTM and GRU

 ## 📌 Project Overview

+The dataset used in this project was created by combining custom web-scraped movie reviews with publicly available review datasets.
+The custom dataset was collected using Selenium-based web scraping from recent movie review pages, while additional public datasets were integrated to increase dataset size, improve data diversity, and enhance model generalization during Deep Learning training.
+This approach helped create a more realistic and balanced dataset for training LSTM and GRU models effectively.

 This project focuses on performing Sentiment Analysis on movie reviews using Deep Learning and Natural Language Processing (NLP).